Jiiks/twitchcord/README.md

 # twitchcord
 Twitch emote "plugin" for discord

-Replace the "app.asar" file in discord resources dir.
+Replace injex.js in app.asar with index.js here

+or

+download app.asar from https://github.com/Jiiks/twitchcord/releases and replace the app.asar file:

 Windows: AppData\Local\Discord\app-x.x.xxx\resources

 or modify it yourself with index.js contents.

-1.4 adds all sub emotes(some might be missing let me know)
+Now has all twitch emotes and sub emotes.

 ```
 Report any emote conflicts as an issue.